28 Secrets Cruise Lines Won’t Tell You

 If you’re arriving by car, do not park in the cruise terminal, which can cost $20 to $30 a day.
 Off-site lots typically cost half as much, offer shuttle service to port, and have your car waiting with the AC on at trip’s end.
-While you’re at it, try these other travel hacks to save money on your cruise.

 The threat of sexual assault is real

 You’re twice as likely to be sexually assaulted on a cruise as you are on land, a 2011 study found, and two thirds of assailants are crew members.
 Yet cases are hard to prosecute, with alcohol often involved and police often not on board.
 Stay safe by sticking with a friend.

 Shhh … here’s a secret: You can book many of the same land excursions we offer for a fraction of the cost by arranging them privately with tour companies beforehand.

 For God’s sake, wash your hands